isomerpages/moe-yuyingsec/index.md

 permalink: /
 notification: '<a
   href="https://www.yuyingsec.moe.edu.sg/useful-links/for-parents/sec1-reg-2023/">Guide
-  to Secondary 1 Registration Exercise 2023</a> **2024 timetable will be uploaded by Wednesday, 3 Jan 2024./p Sale of books and uniforms: Sale of books and uniforms: Books and uniforms will be available for purchase from 2 to 5 January, 2pm to 4pm.'
+  to Secondary 1 Registration Exercise 2023</a>  **2024 timetable will be uploaded by Wednesday, 3 Jan 2024.   <h1>Sale of books and uniforms: Sale of books and uniforms: Books and uniforms will be available for purchase from 2 to 5 January, 2pm to 4pm.</h1>  '
 sections:
   - hero:
       url: https://drive.google.com/file/d/1NIo5JDhaGPlSbtvFZ1hNmJVeLzvrqsmo/view?usp=share_link